Voting Record — Alan Keen MP, Feltham and Heston (10329)

 Commons15 Mar 2006Education and Inspections Bill — Second Reading minorityaye Rebel

-11 Apr 2005Stopped being a member of the Culture, Media & Sport Committee
+11 Apr 2005Stopped being Member, Culture, Media & Sport Committee

 Commons7 Feb 2005Serious Organised Crime and Police Bill — Abolish the offense of Blasphemy — rejected minorityno Rebel